JBadgerW/MapQuizMaker/README.txt

-I am a big fan of paper quizzes and also the practice of giving students as many cracks at any particular formative assessment as they need to get the answers right.
+I am a high school teacher in math and humanities.
+I am a big fan of paper quizzes and also the practice of giving students as many cracks at any parti- cular formative assessment as they need to get the answers right.
 But I also want them randomized to eliminate as much as possible the memorization of a particular instrument.

 The point of this little script is to import a map, allow the teacher to click around at various points on the map, and create a question for each one of the